hallie-marshall/portfolio/README.md

 **Welcome to my Advanced Analytics and Data Science portfolio!**
 This repository highlights my approach to harnessing data as a tool for strategic decision-making and operational improvement.
-With experience across consulting, process optimization, and data management, I bring a unique perspective that combines analytics with business strategy to drive meaningful business impact.
+With experience across strategic consulting, process optimization, and data management, I bring a unique perspective that combines analytics with business strategy to drive meaningful business impact.

 # **About Me**
 I’m Hallie Marshall, a seasoned consultant with a deep passion for using data to drive informed business decisions.
 With a track record of transforming complex data into actionable insights, I specialize in improving data architecture, streamlining processes, and enabling real-time analytics to empower teams and stakeholders.
 My current role as a Consulting Manager allows me to lead data-focused initiatives that enhance efficiency, automate reporting, and strengthen decision-making at every level.